MazdaDrifter/fjot-adventure/modded/README.md

 # Information
-This is where fjot adventures modded will be stored.
-A custom version all built for loading .fam (fjot adventure mod script) files.
-The FAML (Fjot Adventure Mod Loader) will be stored here.
+This is where fjot adventures mod resources will be stored.
+A custom version built for loading .fam (FjotAdventureModScript) files.
+The FAML (Fjot Adventure Mod Loader) used to run the mod resources into the game will be stored here.